 Every man should have at least one watch in his repertoire — more if he’s serious about stylishness and looking put-together.
 And while there are a lot of different categories of wearable timekeepers — ranging from field watches, to racing watches, to outdoor smartwatches, and so much more — the dive watch might just be the number one must-have in our humble opinion.

 Of course, the greater dive watch category is as vast in its options and price range as the oceans themselves.
 And that can make it extremely hard not just to narrow down your options, but to even determine which of those available are actually worth your hard-earned cash.
 That’s where we come in.
-We’ve scoured the market to pare down a list of the best dive watches you can get for under $2,000.
+We’ve scoured the market and tested the best dive watches you can get for under $2,000.
 For fashion or function, these are all worthy of being worn, wound, and passed down to future generations.

 -